fyodorklimenko/ngMathQuill/README.md

 ## **mathQuillEdit directive**

-that gets math expression as variable, represents it and gives to user interface to change it.
+Gets math expression as variable, represents it and gives to user interface to change it.

 ```
 <div ng-init="value = '3+\frac{1}{\pi}'">